ducin/ducin.dev/posts/what-is-frontend-architecture.md

 - *Architecture defined by*:
   - ✅ Whether your system is [single or multi-tenant](https://en.wikipedia.org/wiki/Multitenancy)
 - *NOT*:
-  - ❌ whether you keep authentication data in redux, context, useState, whatever, Whatever, WHATEVER
+  - ❌ whether you keep authentication data in Redux, context, useState, whatever, Whatever, WHATEVER
 - *Architecture defined by*:
   - ✅ How do you provide [Fault Tolerance](https://en.wikipedia.org/wiki/Fault_tolerance) to your UI
 - *NOT*: